gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 ## Using Docker in your builds

-There are a couple of caveats when using docker in your builds while running on a Kubernetes cluster.
+There are a couple of caveats when using Docker in your builds while running on a Kubernetes cluster.
 Most of these issues are already discussed in the [**Using Docker Build**](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html) section of the GitLab CI